Legislation to rip up parts of Northern Ireland Protocol to be laid within weeks

 There will be no crossover between the channels, it is understood, with goods filtering through one or the other, depending on their intended destination.

+On a visit to Paddington station, west London, he said: “What that actually involves is getting rid of some relatively minor barriers to trade.

+“I think there are good, common sense, pragmatic solutions.
+We need to work with our EU friends to achieve that.”

-The legislation is due in the “coming weeks”, before the summer recess.
+The controversial legislation is due in the “coming weeks”, before the summer recess.

 It had been heavily tipped to have been introduced to Parliament on Tuesday.

-“This respects Northern Ireland’s place in the UK, in its customs territory, and protects the UK internal market.
+“This respects Northern Ireland’s place in the UK, in its customs territory, and protects the UK internal market,” she said.

 “At the same time it ensures that goods destined for the EU undergo the full checks and controls applied under EU law.”

-“It will allow both east-west trade and the EU single market to be protected whilst removing customs paperwork for goods remaining in the United Kingdom,” she added.
+The UK has proposed a “trusted trader” scheme, whereby the EU would be provided with real time-commercial data, giving it confidence that goods intended for Northern Ireland are not entering the EU single market.

-Ms Truss went on to say the Bill will remove regulatory barriers to goods made to UK standards being sold in Northern Ireland, with businesses able to choose between meeting UK or EU standards in a new “dual regulatory regime”.
+As well as customs paperwork, the Bill will remove regulatory barriers to goods made to UK standards being sold in Northern Ireland, Ms Truss said.

+“Businesses will be able to choose between meeting UK or EU standards in a new dual regulatory regime,” she said.

-The legislation will also provide the Government with the ability to decide on tax and spend policies across the whole of the UK, she said.
+Ms Truss said the legislation will also provide the Government with the ability to decide on tax and spend policies across the whole of the UK.

 She added: “It will address issues related to governance, bringing the protocol in line with international norms.